numfocus/gsoc/2015/proposals/li-yanghao.md

 Although I don't have much open source development experience before, I'm always looking forward to have a chance to contribute more.

-* I have implemented some image processing projects in my research work and putted them on the github, such as [NRSR](https://github.com/lyttonhao/NRSR) and [FH-Eigen](https://github.com/lyttonhao/FH-Eigen).
+* I have implemented some image processing projects in my research work and put them on the github, such as [NRSR](https://github.com/lyttonhao/NRSR) and [FH-Eigen](https://github.com/lyttonhao/FH-Eigen).
 * I also begin to contribute to the Retriever and pytaxize by some pull requests.

 ## Academic Experience